Aaron98990/ways-of-the-game/fouls.md

 ## Other guidnace
 The thirds - a soccer field can be divided into the defensive third, middle third, and offensive third.
 Fouls in the defensive third are the easiest to get while fouls in the offenive third are harder to get due to their advantagous restart.

 Use different whistle lengths and volume.
 A softer whistle for a minor foul and a longer and louder whistle for a harder foul.
 Use stong body language and voice to show confidence and help control the match.
+The tone of your voice are more important than the words you say: your tone should never be meandering, soft, or sound like a suggestion or you'll be ignored everytime; it should be strong, conscise, explicit, and authoratative.

 I recommend to never signal or announe "no foul" until it's clear that your lead assistant referee agrees its no foul.
 It looks bad to change after announcing no foul.

 A lot of emphasis is put in the referee being in the right position to make a call rather than whether a call or is correct or not.
 Being in the pocket or having the best angle to see the most things possible (pushing, holding, handball) is important.
 Vicinity, while less important than angle, helps sells the desision.
 Being directly in front of or behind a players means you miss pulling, pushing ([Example](https://youtu.be/MKLLhW9krmM?feature=shared&t=353)), charging from the front/back and telling if a slide tackle is fair.
-Being directly to the side means you are guessing on tripping, handball on the player's far side, any charging, holding or pulling between two players who are side to side.
+Being directly to the side means you are guessing on tripping; handball on the player's far side and charging, holding or pulling between two players who are side to side.

 > The best position is one from which the referee can make the correct decision.
 >